Menu

 So far, I travelled his way (which is easier); a few weeks ago my boyfriend also came to my part of the world with a visit visa (after a first refusal by the embassy, our appeal, and an approval after only 24 hours).

-It’s very sad, but international couples with visa challenges often get married much sooner than other couples – simply because they need to have the married status in order to be allowed to live together.
+It’s somehow sad, but international couples with visa challenges often get married much sooner than other couples – simply because they need to have the married status to be allowed to live together.
 I have refused this option so far as I want us to feel ready on our own timeline.. but it more and more seems like the only option – unless we win the lottery, or have an influential friend in some embassy 😉

 I wish you both all the luck in the world!
 Keep us posted, will ya?